dhruvgairola/dhruvgairola.github.io/about.md

 Earlier I spent time as a software engineer at Series-B startups and large enterprises.
 My fondest memory is starting my own business and spending two years as CTO, where I hired developers, raised funds, and managed on-prem relationships with customers (we built an Excel-like platform for big data).

-### Technical interests
+### Interests

 Distributed systems, software architecture, algorithms.
-I like diving deep into problems.

-### Other interests

-* Guitar
-* Drumming
-* Swimming
-* Scrabble
-* Entrepreneurship
-* Reading sci-fi and lit classics
+Guitar, drumming, swimming, scrabble, entrepreneurship, reading sci-fi and lit classics.

 ### Work with me